Ried (natural region): Geology

 Formerly, the Rhine was flowing into the Rhone, until the barrier constituted by the Kaiserstuhl disappeared.
 Thanks to their porosity, these weak rocks house Europe's largest water table.

-The estimated water quantity amounts to 300 billions cubic metres (of which 50 billions only in Alsace).
+The estimated water quantity amounts to 300 billions cubic metres (of which 50 billion is only in Alsace).
 Numerous sand and gravel pits can be encountered in the Ried, thus making Alsace one of the most productive regions in France, in terms of building materials.